Monday, November 24, 2008

 I am planning on this becoming another one of my personal projects - photographing ultra marathons while running them.
 I look forward to my next one - hopefully, my first 100 miler in May!

-Posted by This is Me at 6:21 AM
+Posted by Just Another Lesson at 6:21 AM